infretis/infentory/puckering/README.md

 echo "All done!
 We will perform the exercise from this folder."
 ```

 You should now see `(molmod)` in the left of your terminal.
-Whenever you open a new terminal, write `mamba activate molmod` to activate the required Python packages.
+Whenever you open a new terminal, write `mamba activate molmod`.

-We will perform the exercise from the directory `~/infentory/puckering/`.
-Get an overview of the folder structures from the terminal.

 # Step 1: Equilibration
+Before we can start our path sampling simulation, we need to setup our system just like we would for a regular MD run.
+That includes setting up the force field and equilibrating the system.

-We will be using the ([OpenFF 2.1](https://openforcefield.org/force-fields/force-fields/)) force field to treat the sugar molecule and the TIP3P model for water.
+The force field has already been set up for you.
+We will be using the ([OpenFF 2.1](https://openforcefield.org/force-fields/force-fields/)) force field for oxane (the puckering molecule) and the TIP3P model for water.

 Run the following command:
 ```bash